 So far, Cushing and her volunteers have discovered 98 different species of spiders at the lake.
 Cushing says studies are important because so very little is known about spiders.

 “Mammals and birds have long been studied.
-There are about 10,000 species of birds and 5,400 species of mammals.
+There are about 10,000 species of birds and 5,400 species of mammals (as of Dec.
+2023, this number has been updated to more than 6,495 species of mammals identified by scientists.)
 But there are over 48,000 species of spiders and that number is increasing all over the world as we discover new species,” says Cushing.
 “We need to get a baseline of information about spiders before we can even begin to understand how changes in habitat and climate are affecting them.”

 Birth control for prairie dogs?